-While with Young Life Arnold began taking extension courses through Fuller Theological Seminary and ultimately went full-time to Gordon-Conwell Theological Seminary in Boston, Massachusetts.
-At Gordon-Conwell he completed a Master's Degree in Divinity studying Theology, Philosophy, Church History, Biblical Languages (Hebrew & Greek), and Exegetical Methods.
-Following seminary he was involved with reconciliation efforts in the former Yugoslavia shortly after the war ended there in1995.
+While with Young Life Arnold began taking extension courses through Fuller Theological Seminary and eventually enrolled as full time student at Gordon-Conwell Theological Seminary in Boston, Massachusetts.
+He completed a Masters Degree of Divinity from Gordon-Conwell in 1997.
+Following seminary he was involved with reconciliation efforts in Croatia and Bosnia.

 Arnold started acting in his early thirties in Texas.
-After an encouraging visit to Los Angeles where he spent time with childhood friend George Eads (of CSI Las Vegas) he decided to move to Los Angeles in 2001 to pursue acting full-time.
+After an encouraging visit to Los Angeles where he spent time with childhood friend George Eads (CSI LAS VEGAS) he decided to move to Los Angeles in 2001 to pursue acting full time.
 While in Los Angeles he has studied acting with Judith Weston at Judith Weston Studio for Actors and Directors.

 "Justice" with Jane Seymour

-He played the lead, Michael Hollister, in the film The Seer, written and directed by Patrick Masset (Friday Night Lights).
-He was nominated Best Actor in the168 Film Festival for the role of Phil Stevens in the short-film Useless.
-In Useless he played a US Marshal who must choose between mercy and justice as he confronts the man who murdered his father.
-He is currently recurring on ABC's hit show Nashville with upcoming guest appearances on 1600 Penn, Perception, and Body of Proof.
+He played the lead, Michael Hollister, in the film THE SEER, written and directed by Patrick Masset (FRIDAY NIGHT LIGHTS).
+He was nominated Best Actor in the168 Film Festival for the role of Phil Stevens in the short-film USELESS.
+In USELESS he played a US Marshal who must choose between mercy and justice as he confronts the man who murdered his father.
+He is currently recurring on the Sundance Channel's RED ROAD with upcoming guest appearances on PERCEPTION (TNT), HAWAII FIVE-0 and THE MENTALIST (CBS).

-Arnold married fellow Texan Stacy Rudd of San Antonio in 2003 and they are now raising their three children in the Los Angeles area.
+Arnold married fellow Texan Stacy Rudd of San Antonio in 2003 and they are now raising their four children in the Los Angeles area.